 Why the ability to think on your feet is key to effectiveness at work

 Let’s start with an assumption; you know your stuff.
 Perhaps you’ve spent years studying or qualifying in your chosen profession.
-Or maybe you’ve simply immersed yourself in a particular area and have absorbed enormous amounts of information and knowledge along the way.
+Or maybe you’ve immersed yourself in a particular area and have absorbed enormous amounts of information and knowledge along the way.
 And while you may not see yourself akin to a fabled mystic sitting cross-legged on the mountain top, what you say counts.
 You are certainly respected for your knowledge, understanding and insights.
+But can you think on your feet?

 - You go into ‘download’ mode – telling the questioner everything you know about the topic they are interested in – however loosely related to their actual question.

-- You start off with a couple of key (hopefully relevant) points and then just keep expanding with “And another thing…” until you’ve completely lost your audience.
+- You start off with a couple of key (hopefully relevant) points and then expand with “And another thing…” until you’ve completely lost your audience.

 - You freeze.
 Unable to retrieve the information you need from your vast bank of knowledge – or craft an answer quickly – you panic and just say anything to fill the silence.